Cinnamon For Babies: Safety, Benefits, And Ways To Feed It

 1. Immune function: Babies are more vulnerable to infections than older kids and adults.
 The use of cinnamon to support immunity has been a common practice in alternative medicine, especially for babies.

-A research study showed that the aqueous extract of the cinnamon spice contains cinnamaldehyde that has been attributed to antioxidant properties (5).
+A research study showed that the aqueous extract of the cinnamon spice contains cinnamaldehyde, which has been attributed to antioxidant properties (5).

 Prolonged use of cinnamon may boost cognitive development in babies